Louis Dallimore //Strength & Conditioning

 What this is, and what it isn't

 Across fourteen matches per club, against eight different opponents, that variance averages out.
-What's left is a structural pattern about which teams are doing the most work in the period of the game where most teams are doing the least.
+What's left is a pattern about which teams stay productive in the closing twenty while most fade.

 This piece is the points-only version of that case.
-The training side, periodisation, weekly volumes, and the kind of work that holds a squad to plus 11.5 in the closing twenty, sits in the companion post.
+The training side, periodisation, weekly volumes, and the kind of work that puts a squad at plus 11.5 points in the closing twenty, sits in the companion post.

 The closing twenty, ranked